 Before we get too far into the practice of mindfulness it is worthwhile noting that although it has been demonstrated to be a very safe and effective intervention for a wide range of applications, challenges can arise while practising mindfulness.

 Please take some time to watch Craig and Richard discuss some of these issues.

 Want to learn more?

-The “Is mindfulness safe?” article by Oxford Mindfulness Centre discusses the research behind adverse events arising from mindfulness practise.
-It distinguishes between temporary discomfort and lasting harm, and provides hints about how to practice to ensure these risks are minimised.
+The “Is mindfulness safe?” article by Oxford Mindfulness Centre discusses the research behind adverse events arising from mindfulness practice.
+It distinguishes between temporary discomfort and lasting harm, and provides hints about how to practise to ensure these risks are minimised.

 Brown University’s “Study documents range of challenging meditation experiences” article discusses some of the challenging experiences that people occasionally have when practising mindfulness.

 The main message is that if you have experiences during meditation that are not pleasant and “positive”, this is not your fault or a sign you are doing anything incorrectly.

 Such experiences are actually normal and can be a sign of progress, although care should be taken not to do too much meditation practice or go on long silent retreats when facing mental health challenges such as depression, severe anxiety, post-traumatic stress disorder (PTSD) or psychosis.
 If you have any significant concerns about your mental health we strongly recommend that you seek professional advice and support.

 Remember, mindfulness is safe and useful in general, as long as it is practised correctly.
 Like with physical exercise, some minor discomfort may be a sign of progress, and at the same time it is important to practise in a way that is sustainable and safe.